DaniJG/ASPCoreVueCLITemplates/Readme.md

 - **alternative-spa-template**.
 Variant of the earlier template where the Vue development server is the one proxying requests to the ASP.NET Core server.
 Slightly better hot reload performance apart from solving the [errors seen](https://github.com/aspnet/AspNetCore/issues/7812) with the hot reload web sockets

-> NOTE: These templates were created using ASP.NET Core 3.0 _preview3_.
-You might want to udpate them to the full ASP.NET Core 3.0 once released or downgrade them to ASP.NET Core 2.2
+> NOTE: These templates were created using ASP.NET Core 2.2.
+You might want to udpate them to the full ASP.NET Core 3.0 once released